sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Defined by the ITU in {{X.1252}} as "a statement made by an entity without accompanying evidence of its validity".

+: In the context of SACM, an assertion is the output of a SACM Component in the form of a SACM Statement (including metadata about the data source and data origin, e.g. timestamps).
+While the validity of an assertion about Content and Content Metadata cannot be verified without, for example, Integrity Proofing of the Data Source, an assertion (and therefore a SACM statement, respectively) of the validity of Statement Metadata can by enabled by including corresponding Integrity Evidence created by the Data Origin.

 Assessment:

 : Defined in {{RFC5209}} as "the process of collecting posture for a set of capabilities on the endpoint (e.g., host-based firewall) such that the appropriate validators may evaluate the posture against compliance policy."